woistjadefox/unity-network-manager/README.md

 - Scrollbar for all connected players in the actual game window
 - Connection retry if NAT punchthrough doesn't work the first time
+- Host Migration (if the server disconnects, another client should be able to take over authority)

 ####Support:
 ***